Penguin Random House

-Penguin Random House Limited is a British-American multinational publishing conglomerate, created on July 1, 2013, through the merger of Penguin Books and Random House.
-Penguin Books, established in 1935, and Random House, founded in 1927, brought together their long publishing legacies to form the company, which now operates with more than 300 publishing imprints.
+Penguin Random House LLC is a British-American multinational publishing conglomerate, created on July 1, 2013, through the merger of Penguin Books and Random House.
 Along with Simon & Schuster, Hachette, HarperCollins and Macmillan Publishers, Penguin Random House is considered one of the "Big Five" English-language publishers.

-On April 2, 2020, Bertelsmann announced the completion of its purchase of Penguin Random House, which had been announced in December 2019, by buying Pearson plc's 25% ownership of the company.
-With the purchase, Bertelsmann became the sole owner of Penguin Random House.
-Bertelsmann's German-language publishing group Verlagsgruppe Random House will be completely integrated into Penguin Random House, adding 45 imprints to the company, for a total of 365 imprints.
+In 2020, Bertelsmann became the sole owner of Penguin Random House after a 2019 purchase.
+The integration of its own German-language publishing group, Verlagsgruppe Random House, added 45 imprints to the company, for a total of 365 imprints.

-As of 2021, Penguin Random House employed about 10,000 people globally and published 15,000 titles annually under its 250 divisions and imprints.
-These titles include fiction and nonfiction for adults and children in both print and digital.
+As of 2021, Penguin Random House employed about 10,000 people globally and published 15,000 titles annually in all genres and formats.
 Penguin Random House comprises Penguin and Random House in the United States, the United Kingdom, Canada, Australia, New Zealand, Portugal, and India; Penguin in Brazil, Asia and South Africa; Dorling Kindersley worldwide; and Random House's companies in Spain, Hispanic America, and Germany.

 On November 25, 2020, The New York Times reported that Penguin Random House was planning to purchase Simon & Schuster from ViacomCBS (later known as Paramount Global) for $2.175 billion.
 However, on November 2, 2021, the U.S. Department of Justice sued to stop the deal on antitrust grounds, a suit that eventually succeeded on October 31, 2022.
 The deal formally collapsed on November 22, 2022.